Human Development Counseling (HDC)

 HDC 531.
 Developmental School Counseling.
 3 Hours.

 Examines counseling in the school setting as well as the roles and functions of the professional school counselor.
 Examines salient themes and issues facing the field as well as school-aged children.
 Required for school counselor certification.
-Course Information: Prerequisite: HDC 501.
+Course Information: Prerequisites: HDC 501.

 HDC 532.
 Critical Issues & Considerations in School Counseling.
 3 Hours.